ajarara/circe-actions/README.md

      (circe-actions-register
       (lambda (&rest args)
         (let ((easy-args (circe-actions-plistify args)))
-          (= (plist-get easy-args :payload) "Hello!")))
+          (eq (plist-get easy-args :payload) "Hello!")))
       (lambda (&rest args)
         (let ((easy-args (circe-actions-plistify args)))
           (circe-command-MSG (plist-get easy-args :target) "Howdy!")))
           "irc.message"))))
+(add-hook `circe-mode-hook `my-circe-greeting)
 ```

-A significant improvement.
+The first block is a significant improvement to the second (the way it is now).
 Barriers to implementing this are figuring out how to replace symbols like :symbol with the respective (plist-get easy-args :symbol) call.
 This isn't a trivial macro, and I'm not totally comfortable with writing them in the first place, but it would be a great finishing touch that would make this project something to be proud of.